 As you already know, G.I.
 Joe was my bag back in the ’80s.
 I had more than my fair share of Joes, Cobras, vehicles, and playsets, and I loved every one of them.

 One of the bigger pieces I had was this Mobile Command center pictured on the left side of the image.
-That thing was massive with it’s three levels that would fold out.
+That thing was massive with its three levels that would fold out.
 And when it was closed up, it actually rolled along.
-Like Jason said on the pod, it looked like a sand crawler from Star Wars.
+As Jason said on the pod, it looked like a sand crawler from Star Wars.

 But the playset was filled with every kind of nook and cranny you needed.
 There was a jail cell for captured Cobras, a command center, gun turrets, missile launchers, and even a “trap door” that would allow the Joes to slide down from the top level to the ground in somewhat of a quick deployment mechanism.